TesserisPro/tgrid/TesserisPro.TGrid.Web/Content/TGridColumnPropertiesDescription.md

 ###data-g-views

-Defines when to display column in mobile, desktop or all modes.
+Defines in which mode display the column: in mobile, desktop or all modes.

 **Value:** *mobile* or *desktop* or *mobile,desktop*.